sandviklee/NRK-Case-2024/nrk-program-pulse/README.md

 As I said earlier, the project is made in NextJS.
 Basically react, but with better page navigation.
 I chose this because ease of use and my experience with it.

 All the components in this project is self made from ground up.
 Some of them are the Calendar, Searchbox and Carousel.
+EXCEPT!
+React-icons, which I made my own component out of (Icons component).

 I use TailwindCSS to style the project, this is also because ease of use.
 I have alot of experience with regular CSS too, but chose Tailwind this time.